2026: 27 June - 12 July

 Medics

-There is a First Aid tent in the arena, staffed with medical professionals, including doctors, nurses and paramedics, who can provide confidential consultations at any time throughout the duration of the festival.
+Medics are on hand across the site.
+There is a First Aid tent located next to the info point by the main gates and is staffed with medical professionals, including doctors, nurses and paramedics, who can provide confidential consultations at any time throughout the duration of the festival.

 Welfare